evserykh/notiesend-ruby/README.md

 ## Configuration

 First, you need to set up you api token.
-To do that set an environment varialble `NOTISEND_API_TOKEN` or in set it code:
+You can do that by using the environment varialble `NOTISEND_API_TOKEN` or set it in code:

 ```ruby
 require 'notisend'